caioluders/caioluders.github.io/h4ck1ng/rootless_sniffing.md

 1. First that renaming the socket brought the server down, obviously.
 2. Secondly that if my spoofed socket crashed for some reason the server would also go down.
-3. Thirdly that I you shouldn't depend on `socat` as it's a redflag on server, and a pretty big binary.
+3. Thirdly that you shouldn't depend on `socat` as it's a red-flag on any server, and a pretty big binary.

 So I made a script that automatizes this whole proccess, and makes sure that if anything goes wrong it will rename the old socket back, and the server will not go offline.